Angelawoo572/gpu-micromagnetics-irregular/README.md

 - and irregular masked geometries on structured grids.

-The project focuses not only on implementing a working solver, but also on understanding how data layout and geometry affect performance on GPUs.
+The project focuses not only on implementing a working solver, but also on understanding how data layout, solver design, and geometry affect performance on GPUs.
+In particular, we study how solver-level overhead (e.g., vector operations, synchronization, and Jacobian approximations) impacts end-to-end performance.

 ## Main Research Questions